2018 California Legislative Agenda

 CJE is hard at work in the California State Capitol to pass child-safety legislation and to push for judicial accountability.
 Here is a list of bills we are supporting, and we urge you to contact your state lawmakers to request their support of this important legislation as well.

 AB 2044– Asm.
 Mark Stone clarifies that child safety must remain a top priority in family law determinations of a child’s “best interest.”
 AB 2044 will be heard in the Assembly Judiciary Committee on Tues.
 April 3rd, so we welcome our supporters to please join us in Sacramento to weigh in on this important bill.

 AB 2354– Asm.
 Blanca Rubio, which mandates free court reporters in all family law and domestic violence cases, to ensure equal access to justice for all litigants, regardless of their income.
 This bill passed out of the Judiciary Committee and will be heard in the Appropriations Committee.

 H. CON.
 RES.
 72 ~ Child Safety in Family Courts

-After years of collaborative national work to bring this to fruition, and because of the dogged persistence of our close allies Connie Valentine and Joan Meier, we now have a Child Safety Resolution in the United States Congress.
+After years of collaborative national work to bring this to fruition, and because of the dogged persistence of our close allies at the California Protective Parents Association and DV LEAP, we now have a Child Safety Resolution in the United States Congress.
 Check out the press release about H. Con.
 Res.
 72, our bipartisan Child Safety Resolution from Rep. Patrick Meehan (R-PA) and Rep. Carolyn Maloney (D-NY).
 CJE’s child murder data has been a huge driver in generating bipartisan support for this resolution.

 Now is the time to act.
 2018.